eppesh/Documents/CPP/C++ Network Programming Notes.md

 Definition:

-A *socket* is one endpoint of a two-way communication link between two programs running on the network.
+A *socket* is **one endpoint** of a two-way communication link between two programs running on the network.
 A socket is bound to a port number so that the TCP layer can identify the application that data is destined to be sent to.

 ------

-An endpoint is a combination of an IP address and a port number.
+An **endpoint** is a **combination of an IP address and a port number**.
 Every TCP connection can be uniquely identified by its two endpoints.
 That way you can have multiple connections between your host and the server.